sdondley/ClimateChangeChat/fast_as_fuck_perl_language_server_and_completion.md

     * typescript
         * I've never seen a line of typescript in my life
             * just install it if you don't already have it
-            * no, I don't know how to install it on your machine unless you're on a mac using homebrew
+            * no, I don't know how to install it on your machine unless you're on a mac with homebrew
                 * google it
     * git
         * if you don't have git installed yet, you probably need to learn more basic skills before you fuck around with a language server